Lake Powell Houseboat Photo Workshop

 - Moderate hiking will be required to reach some of the viewpoints and canyons.
 The itinerary is kept flexible so we can optimize your experience depending on lake levels, weather, and current conditions.

-- Photography and community building are the primary goals of the workshop, but there will be plenty of time during the day for relaxation, photo critiques, and post-processing instruction.
+- Photography is the primary goal of the workshop, but there will be plenty of time during the day for relaxation, photo critiques, and post-processing instruction.

 Take a Tour of the Houseboat

 Note: The exact itinerary is kept flexible to account for the current lake levels, weather, and group interest.
 The itinerary below is just an example of what you can expect.

 - Day 1 (Sept 7): Meet at Bullfrog Marina at 10AM for a mandatory orientation session (meetup details and exact location will be provided closer to tour time).
 Next, we drive over to the marina, load up the houseboat, and start making our way out into the wide-open waters of Lake Powell.
 We stop at a few points of interest along the way and enjoy lunch on the boat.
 We dock the houseboat late-afternoon.
 We use the smaller boats to access some stunning striped sandstone and hoodoos for sunset.

 - Day 2 (Sept 8): We shoot sunrise at some nearby buttes with interesting rock foregrounds.
 Next, we use the small boats to access a narrow canyon.
 We have to hike in a little ways, but our efforts are rewarded with some of the most amazing sandstone textures and stripes you will see anywhere in the Southwest!
 In the afternoon, we continue down-lake in the houseboat.
 We make our camp at the end of a canyon with some stunning sunset views.